chromaui/chromatic-docs/jenkins.md

 /* JenkinsFile */

 pipeline {
-  /* Other pipeline configuration here. */
+  /* Other pipeline configuration. */

   stages {
-    /* Other stages implemented in the pipeline */
+    /* Other pipeline stages */

-    /* 👇 Adds Chromatic as a stage in the pipeline */ stage('Chromatic Deployment') {
+    /*👇Adds Chromatic as a stage in the pipeline */ stage('Chromatic Deployment') {
       environment {
         CHROMATIC_PROJECT_TOKEN = 'Chromatic project token'
       }
       steps {
-        /* 👇 --exit-zero-on-change flag to prevent the pipeline from failing */ sh "yarn chromatic --project-token=${CHROMATIC_PROJECT_TOKEN} --exit-zero-on-changes"
+         /*👇Runs Chromatic with the flag to prevent stage failure */ sh "yarn chromatic --project-token=${CHROMATIC_PROJECT_TOKEN} --exit-zero-on-changes"
       }
     }